PabloJM21/ETL-pipeline/README.md

 A more accurate description of the dataset can be found here: https://api.census.gov/data/timeseries/eits/advm3.html.

-The pipeline is divided in two stages.
+The ETL pipeline is divided into two main stages:

-In the first one, raw data is extracted from the API corresponding to the last 5 years.
+1. **Data Extraction**:
+   Raw data is extracted from the U.S. Census Bureau API, covering the last five years of Manufacturers’ Shipments, Inventories, and Orders data.
+This data is stored in a JSON file for further processing.

+2. **Data Transformation and Organization**:
-In the second one, the data is filtered to retain only seasonally adjusted data in the form of monthly percentual changes.
-Then, it is organized such that the cell values are split across time and category.
-They are stored in different csv files according to the four data types.
+   The extracted data is filtered to retain only seasonally adjusted records that represent monthly percentual changes.
+The data is then reorganized such that the cell values are separated by time and manufacturing category.
+Finally, the data is saved into four separate CSV files, each corresponding to one of the following data types:
+   - Value of Shipments (MPCVS)
+   - New Orders (MPCNO)
+   - Unfilled Orders (MPCUO)
+   - Total Inventories (MPCTI)

-This allows to compare the evolution of the monthly percentual changes in the value of shipments, new orders , unfilled orders and total inventories between all categories.
+   This structure allows for easy comparison of the evolution of monthly percentual changes across different manufacturing categories for each data type.

 # Data variables

 The data extracted contains the following variables:

-- `data_type_code`: The code corresponding to the monthly outcome and its percentual change of each data type.
-These data types, along with their codes are: Value of Shipments (VS, MPCVS), New Orders (NO, MPCNO), Unfilled Orders (UO, MPCUO) and Total Inventories (TI, MPCTI).
+- `data_type_code`: The code corresponding to the data types, starting with "MPC" for the montlhy percentual change.
 - `seasonally_adj`: Denotes wheather the outcome has been seasonally adjusted.
 - `category_code`: Indicates the manufacture category.
 - `cell_value`: The outcome of the corresponding data type.